 5. “Three Little Birds” By Bob Marley & The Wailers

-And who doesn’t love singing along to Marley’s iconic songs?
-Whether you’re a fan of reggae or not, “Three Little Birds” is a feel-good tune that’s impossible to resist.
+Whether you’re a fan of reggae or not, “Three Little Birds” is a feel-good tune that’s impossible not to bop your head to.
 So go ahead and let the good vibes flow!

 6. “Birds” By Coldplay

-The song “Birds” by Coldplay is about a person who is stuck in a difficult situation but is dreaming of escape.
+It speaks about a person who is stuck in a difficult situation but is dreaming of escape with their partner.
 Despite the obstacles in their way, they are determined to find a way out.
-The lyrics remind us that we should enjoy life while we can, and not take things for granted.
-The song is uplifting and empowering, and Coldplay’s unique sound makes it all the more special.

 7. “Bird on the Wire” By Leonard Cohen